-1.11 The council in its now adopted Sites and Policies Local Plan, identified a number of small, medium and large sized greenfield housing sites, in sought after locations throughout the Borough, thus boosting its supply of allocated residential development sites attractive to the house building industry.
-The encouragement given to new house building in the Action Plan and through increases in Council delivery of social housing, may not however be enough, to enable housing targets to be reached in the short term.
+1.15 The council in its adopted Sites and Policies Local Plan, identified a number of small, medium and large sized greenfield housing sites, in sought after locations throughout the Borough, thus boosting its supply of allocated residential development sites attractive to the house building industry.
+Since Local Plan adoption the number of planning applications for residential development of allocated housing sites has significantly increased.
+However given that the Housing Delivery Test is based on a rolling three year average, the encouragement given to new house building in the Action Plan and through increases in Council delivery of social housing, is insufficient to enable housing targets to be reached in the short term.

-1.12 Commentators(2) note that the economic impact of Covid-19 for house building suggesting that any potential gap in housing delivery will mean households being denied homes; housing supply (and the economy) will require a significant boost to delivery; and by applying the tilted balance this will help bring forward new housing sites.
+1.16 Commentators(3) note that the economic impact of Covid-19 for house building suggesting that any potential gap in housing delivery will mean households being denied homes; housing supply (and the economy) will require a significant boost to delivery; and by applying the tilted balance this will help bring forward new housing sites.

-1.13 However other commentators see potential opportunities to approach things differently and not to return to the same ways of doing things that have led to prevalent social inequalities within localities and communities.
-Carys Roberts(3) petitions for a "green recovery" that and advocates a move to a net zero carbon economy.
+1.17 However other commentators see potential opportunities to approach things differently and not to return to the same ways of doing things that have led to prevalent social inequalities within localities and communities.
+Carys Roberts(4) petitions for a "green recovery" and advocates a move to a net zero carbon economy.